Do the two-year lease rents cover all costs and give you a little slush fund?

 With the furniture included, is this furniture package conducive to the property?
-Will it attract the tenant profile you would like in two years?
+In conclusion, will it attract the tenant profile you would like in two years?

 Does the Real Investment Gain or Pain Begin in Two Years?

 First, is there any chance of equity growth?
-Will this property increase in value, or will there be a stampede to sell to get a short term return on equity in two years when all investors’ two years is up?
-What process in place to ensure all owners don’t try to exit at once?
+Will this property increase in value, or will there be a stampede to sell to get a short-term return on equity in two years when all investors’ two years is up?
+Above all, what process in place to ensure all owners don’t try to exit at once?

-What are the current rents, and any chance of rent increases in two years?
+What are the current rents, in addition, any chance of rent increases in two years?

-Can you positive cashflow in two years add in all the costs that are waived?
+Therefore, can you positive cash flow in two years add in all the costs that are waived?

 Real Estate, Similar Stories

-My brother bought a beautiful downtown high rise condo in a major Canadian city.
-It didn’t the ending he signed up for.
+My brother bought a beautiful downtown high-rise condo in a major Canadian city.
+However, this purchase didn’t have the ending he signed up for.

 The development had a significant hotel as the anchor, and the residents were above the hotel floors.
 He put down a $20,000 deposit; the project never got built after numerous attempts, including digging a hole for the foundation.
 He had to fight over five years to get his deposit back—no interest earned on deposit over five years.

-This is not quite the same situation, but you need to understand the extended deposit structure of the VIP Incentives listed above.
+This is not quite the same situation.
+However, you need to understand the extended deposit structure of the VIP Incentives listed above.

 The opportunity sounds excellent in the short term.
-Over the first two-year period, you have collected positive cashflow, see equity growth, and pay down your mortgage principal, all positive signs of a great incentive.
+Over the first two-year period, you have collected positive cash flow, see equity growth, and pay down your mortgage principal.
+Therefore, all positive signs of a great incentive.